 San Marzano Talò Malvasia Nera Salento I.G.P 2016: For many, we think of Malvasia as a white grape, but there is a red variety.
 I found a dry, earthy with sweet and savory flavors of blueberry and plum.
 The wine is smooth and balanced, and very approachable.

 San Marzano Talò Negroamaro Salento I.G.P.
 2017: The Negroamaro grape is indigenous to southern Italy.
 The wine displays aromas of allspice and balsamic and flavors of raisins, dried fruits, mace, thyme, and marjoram.
 Finally, hints of vanilla liven this dry wine.

 Vidon Explorer Tempranillo: The wine is named for the Explorer Satellite program.
 The Tempranillo is a rarity in the Willamette Valley.
 With notes of cherry and leather, this Tempranillo is a winner.

 Colomé 2016 Estate Malbec blends Malbec from four estate vineyards.
-Again this wine offers a velvety, rich, smooth texture that highlights the flavors of blueberry, red fruits with a little pepper on the finish.
-Aromas of dark fruit and fig are enhanced with earthy mocha accents.
-I would describe this wine as very alive and feature ripe fruits.
+Again this wine offers a velvety, rich, smooth texture that highlights the flavors of blueberry, and red fruits with a little pepper on the finish.
+The aromas of dark fruit and fig are enhanced with earthy mocha accents.
+I would describe this wine as very alive and featuring ripe fruits.